DwarfSun/PollMPH/README.md

 # Build / Install
 Spelunker comes with an install.sh file which, when executed, will attempt to download and install all dependencies.
 Simply running it should place all the miners in a folder named spelunker at /, as well as configure the miners to use the username and rig ID you specify.

-The following command, typed in terminal, should be all that is needed: sudo apt-get install git;git clone https://github.com/DwarfSun/Spelunker.git; cd spelunker;sudo ./install.sh
+The following command, typed in terminal, should be all that is needed: <br />
+  sudo apt-get install git;git clone https://github.com/DwarfSun/Spelunker.git; cd spelunker;sudo ./install.sh

 # Launching Spelunker